 Blue light, emitted from electronic devices like phones and computers, can disrupt your natural sleep-wake cycle.
 This happens because blue light wavelengths signal to our brains that it’s daytime, suppressing the production of melatonin, the sleep-regulating hormone.
 Matt Diggity also covers the impact of blue light on sleep, explaining how it mimics daylight and interferes with our natural sleep patterns.
 Minimize your exposure to blue light in the evenings by dimming screens, using blue light filters, or avoiding screens altogether for at least an hour before bed.

-Practice Relaxation and Mindfulness
+Try Relaxation and Mindfulness Techniques

 Winding down before bed is essential for preparing your mind and body for sleep.
 Incorporate relaxation techniques into your evening routine, such as deep breathing exercises, meditation, or gentle stretching.
 Creating a calming environment can also signal to your body that it’s time to rest.
 Using a white noise machine or even a fan can mimic soothing sounds and promote relaxation, as Diggity suggests.
 These practices can help reduce stress and anxiety, promoting a sense of calm and preparing you for a peaceful night’s sleep.